RealProgrammingInstructors/Shared-Content/Content/Unity/ScriptableObjects.md

 ﻿# Shared Memory / Flyweight pattern and Scriptable objects

+## Interesting features

+A scriptable object is a special type of script in Unity that does not exist as an object in the game, but instead a data container that can be used anywhere.
+This means that objects which are marked as scriptable objects should be created in the editor, and in general should only be modified while in editor to prevent issues.

+A scriptable object also saves while the game is running.
+This means attaching a scriptable object to the player that controls their speed, would allow you to test the players speed values, and keep the final value you had selected.

+## Architecture

+Scriptable objects are really powerful in many contexts in Unity.
+They can be used to optimize with the flyweight pattern, but they can also be used for the SOAP design pattern.
+[Here's a good video if you're interested more.](https://www.youtube.com/watch?v=bO8WOHCxPq8)

+Moreover because of scriptable objects unique ability to be edited and save while the game is running, it can be useful to create a scriptable objects for things even if they only exist once.

+## Flyweight Optimization

 Scriptable Objects is an easy way to implement the [flyweight design pattern](https://en.wikipedia.org/wiki/Flyweight_pattern) in Unity.
 Flyweight is the idea of reusing the same thing many times, instead of making copies.

 Consider the following problem: If we have 100 zombies in our game how much RAM (Random Access Memory) does each use?
 To solve this we need to look at each variable the zombie HAS.